Title and Physical Description

 Scope & Content

-The fonds consists of a correspondence received by Clara from close friends and family in Russia.
+The fonds consists of a correspondence received by Clara from close friends and family members in Russia.

 Source of Acquisition